A quiet porch representing the peace of mind from the best term life insurance with no medical exam.

 Think of it this way: the insurance company is making a faster decision, so they rely on specific data to feel confident about it.
 Generally, the lower your perceived risk, the better your chances of qualifying.
 This usually means being younger and in good health.
 But don’t worry if you’re not sure where you stand—we’ll break down exactly what insurers are looking for and what might cause them to suggest a different type of policy.
 Understanding these factors will help you know what to expect when you apply.

-Meeting Age and Health Requirements
+What Are the Age and Health Requirements?

 The two biggest factors for qualifying are your age and your health.
 No-exam policies are typically designed for younger applicants, often those under 50 or 60, because they statistically have fewer health complications.
 When you apply, you’ll answer a detailed health questionnaire.
 Insurers are looking for a clean bill of health, meaning no major or chronic conditions like heart disease, cancer, or diabetes.